What you need to bring to the Secret Lagoon

 The warm water in the Blue Lagoon is believed to have healing powers for psoriasis and acne.

 The size of the Blue lagoon compared to the Secret Lagoon is enormous.
 The Blue Lagoon has two hotels, saunas, a steam bath, and a few different geothermal pools.
 They have a cafeteria and a fancy restaurant, a gift shop with their own skin line.
 The Secret lagoon has one pool and a cafeteria.

 The history of the Secret Lagoon goes back to 1891 the Blue Lagoon was founded in 1992 when the lagoon was moved away from the Geothermal Energy plant.

-The difference is so great a visit to both is advised!
+The difference is so great that a visit to both is advised!